umuthopeyildirim/markai/docs/setup.md

 MarkAI uses Clerk for authentication.
 Create a Clerk application and copy the API Key.
 Paste secrets in `.env.local` make sure they are correctly formatted.
 After creating the application, go to [this docs page and follow the instructions to setup the application](https://clerk.com/docs/integrations/databases/supabase).
+Don't forget to activate organizatiions and teams in the Clerk dashboard.

 ### 3. OpenAI API Key